-The average frequency of consumption of food and beverage items over the preceding three months was recoded with the following eleven possible responses: (1) never, less than once/month, (2) 1-3 times /month, (3-10) number of times per week, (11) more than once/day (with the option to specify the amount of times per day).
+The average frequency of consumption of food and beverage items over the preceding three months was recoded with the following 11 possible responses: (1) never, (2) less than once/month, (3) 1-3 times /month, (4-10) number of times per week, (11) more than once/day (with the option to specify the amount of times per day).
 Prompt cards with lists of examples of foods included in each food group were used.
 Portion sizes were recorded in household measures.
 There was space to record frequency of consumption of foods not listed in the FFQ if they were consumed once a week or more.
-The amount and type of milk, teaspoons of sugar added to food and drinks and dose and frequency of supplements were also recorded.
+The amount and type of milk, teaspoons of sugar added to food and drinks, and dose and frequency of supplements were also recorded.

-At the end of the visit at 3 years, the caregiver was invited to complete a 2 day prospective food diary on behalf of the child which was returned using a prepaid envelope.
+At the end of the visit at 3 years of age, the caregiver was invited to complete a two-day prospective food diary on behalf of the child which was returned using a prepaid envelope.
 In this, they recorded all food and drinks consumed by the child from midnight the day following the interview until midnight two days later.
-Weight, size or household measures were used to quantify the amounts consumed.
+Weight, size, or household measures were used to quantify the amounts consumed.
 Details on brand name, meal ingredients and cooking methods were recorded.
-Dietary supplements during this two day period were also recorded.
-The relative validity of the FFQ was assessed in comparison to the 2-day food diaries among 892 children in the SWS [124].
-The main caregiver also completed an FFQ based on the 3 year FFQ on behalf of the child at 6-7 years.
-A short FFQ was used to assess diets of children at 8-9 years and 11-13 years.
-Table 10.1 Overview of dietary assessment in SWS
+Dietary supplements during this twoday period were also recorded.
+The relative validity of the FFQ was assessed in comparison to the two-day food diaries among 892 children in the SWS [132].